HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/Day 1/2-dev_env.md

+---
+layout: notes
+title: Your Development Environement
+topic: html
+---

-# Week 1, Day 1 Lesson: Your Development Environment
+#Your Development Environment

 ## Say Hello to your Text Editor!
 At HackerYou, we can't stress enough how important having the right tools for the job is.
 Probably the most important tool you have as a web developer or designer is your text editor in which we use to edit our code.